3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

   </div>
 ```

-**NOTE** Props can only ever be passed down from parent to child element.
+**AGAIN** Props can only be passed down from parent to child element.
 You cannot pass data from child to parent component

 #### Looping in JSX
 This example can still be cleaned up even further.
 In the `Tacos` example component, we call `Taco` three times.
 What if we had 100 favorite tacos?
 That would be a huge pain to type out by hand.
 Thankfully, we can use JavaScript to loop in JSX.
 In order to do this, we use the array methods available to us in JavaScript. (i.e. Map, Filter, etc.)